SKindij/JavaScript-Reference-Guide/FUNCTIONS/README.md

 > > >  let wonderfulFamily = familyMembers.map( member => `${member} is wonderful`);
 > > >    wonderfulFamily; // => ['father is wonderful', 'mother is wonderful', 'son is wonderful']
 > > > ```

+&emsp;Technically, a function is a JavaScript object that has an internal ``Call()`` method that adds the ability to call the function.
+The ``return`` statement is used to pass a value from the function body to external code.

 ## Recursion
 &emsp;A recursion is a structure in which a function calls itself.<br>